How Babelize Works

 Babelize generates translated resource bundles and raises a PR:

-.jsonor.i18nfiles per language- Clean file structure matching your project
+.jsonor.i18nfiles per target language- Clean file structure matching your project's i18n structure

-- PR includes a diff summary of all changes
+- PR includes a detailed diff and translation report summary

 Deterministic Translations